groseler/icons/readme.md

 # Icon SVG font generator

 ### Why I did this?
-I produce alot of icons, and I need to generate icon fonts too many times, so I've did this to help me on dev!
+I produce a lot of icons, and I need to generate icon fonts too many times, so I've did this to help me on dev!
 Feel free to use it...

 ### Usage